maarten-pennings/Lego-Mindstorms/ms4/multitask/tasksstudy/readme.md

 clock = Timer()
 ```

-Both tasks have their own `t=Timer()` to control their LED.
+In addition, both tasks have their own `t=Timer()` to control their LED.
 Each time the LED toggles,
 the timer is reset.
 Both tasks use the same task function.
 Upon task creation we pass
 which LED to toggle (`lbl` parameter) and how fast (`sec` parameter).